Aarhus-Psychiatry-Research/timeseriesflattener/docs/faq.rst

 If you wish to use this library in your research, please cite it using (Changing the version if relevant):

-.. the following need to be corrected:
+..
+TODO: the following need to be corrected:
 .. code-block::

    @software{Enevoldsen_spaCy-wrap_For_Wrapping_2022,